What Is the Difference Between Social Security Disability (SSDI) and SSI?

 What Is SSI?

-Supplemental Security Income is a program that is strictly need-based, according to income and assets, and is funded by general fund taxes.
+Supplemental Security Income is a program that is strictly need-based, according to income and assets, and is funded by general fund taxes (not from the Social Security trust fund).
 SSI is called a "means-tested program," meaning it has nothing to do with work history, but strictly with financial need.
 To meet the SSI income requirements, you must have less than $2,000 in assets (or $3,000 for a couple) and a very limited income.

 Disabled people who are eligible under the income requirements for SSI are also able to receive Medicaid in the state they reside in.
 Most people who qualify for SSI will also qualify for food stamps, and the amount an eligible person will receive is dependent on where they live and the amount of regular, monthly income they have.
 SSI benefits will begin on the first of the month when you first submit your application.